Data Cart

 Related Variables

-Additional information about use of chiropractic care was collected for respondents who reported using chiropractic care in the past 12 months, including variables on frequency of use and amount of out-of-pocket costs.
+Prior to 2022, the additional information collected included variables on frequency of use and amount of out-of-pocket costs.
 Please use the IPUMS NHIS drop-down menus and search function to explore these variables.

 Comparability